PeculiarVentures/pv-certificates-viewer/readme.md

   - `--pv-color-border-rgb` - theme border color.
 Used to set border color for table.
 Also different opacity versions of this color used in component, so you shoud be aware of it.
   - `--pv-color-primary-rgb` - basic theme color.
 This color and it's different opacity versions are used for styling active elements, like buttons and icons.
   - `--pv-color-grey-rgb` - theme grey color.
 Used as text color for minor accents.
   - `--pv-color-grey-light-rgb` - theme light grey color.
-Used for setting backgrounds for accent elements (like table header), expanded table rows and hover row elements.
+Used for setting backgrounds for table headers and search part background.
+  - `--pv-color-grey-lighter-rgb` - theme minor accent color.
+Used to
   - `--pv-color-attention-rgb` - theme attention color.
 Used for text-highlight while search field find matces.

 ### View settings